cryostatio/cryostatio.github.io/get-started/index.md

             ...
 ```

-Next, we need to configure an OpenShift `Service` to expose this port for cluster-internal traffic, so that Cryostat can see
+Next, we need to configure a Kubernetes `Service` to expose this port for cluster-internal traffic, so that Cryostat can see
 and connect to this application JMX port.

 ```yaml